seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Sweet honey and sweet notes together fail.
 Good traders in the flesh, set this in your
 painted cloths.
-As many as be here of pander’s hall,
+As many as be here of pander's hall,
-Your eyes, half out, weep out at Pandar’s fall;
+Your eyes, half out, weep out at Pandar's fall;
 Or if you cannot weep, yet give some groans,
 Though not for me, yet for your aching bones.
 Brethren and sisters of the hold-door trade,
 Some two months hence my will shall here be made:
 It should be now, but that my fear is this,
 Some galled goose of Winchester would hiss:
-Till then I’ll sweat and seek about for eases,
+Till then I'll sweat and seek about for eases,
 And at that time bequeathe you my diseases.

 *Exit*